 - Tribes should have open invitations to attend workshops related to projects that may affect them, and be invited to present and share knowledge at these events.

 - Technical representation by tribes is not policy representation and it should not be assumed that because technical staff is advised, tribal leadership is.

 - A rule of tribal consultation is best summarized as "early and often."
 To avoid breaches of trust that may take years to mend, consult early and often.

-- Informal consultation should take place on a regular basis, whether an undertaking is identified or not.
+- Coordination and communication should take place on a regular basis, whether an undertaking is identified or not